A Basic Compositional Model for Spiking Neural Networks: Theorems for Acyclic Composition

-Then define $P^2$ to be the probability distribution that is generated by ${\mathcal N}^2$ from input execution $\beta^2_{in}$. \end{itemize}

 Note that, in the second case above, the choice of the input execution $\beta^2_{in}$ depends on the particular trace $\beta$ for which we are trying to express the $P$-probability.
-This is allowed because our external behavior notion $Beh$ for any network includes a probability distribution for every infinite input execution of the network.
+This is allowed because the external behavior $Beh({\mathcal N}^2)$ is defined to specify a probability distribution for \emph{every} individual infinite input execution of ${\mathcal N}^2$.\footnote{To elaborate: According to our approach throughout this paper, we get a probability distribution of traces of ${\mathcal N}^2$ by fixing an infinite input execution of ${\mathcal N}^2$.
+The question here is, which input to choose?
+The infinite input $\beta_{in}$ for the entire system $\mathcal N$ provides part of the answer, for inputs of ${\mathcal N}^2$ that are also inputs of $\mathcal N$.
+The other part is obtained from $\beta$ projected on the inputs of ${\mathcal N}^2$ that are outputs of ${\mathcal N}^1$.
+Technically, we have to pad out $\beta$ somehow, since we need an infinite input execution, but it doesn't matter how we do this, since the probability that ${\mathcal N}^2$ produces outputs consistent with $\beta$ depends only on the portion of the input up to $length(\beta)$.}

 The next lemma restates the result of Lemma~\ref{lem: acyclic-composition-1} in terms of the new probability distributions $P^1$ and $P^2$.
+The key idea is that the probability $P^2$ is essentially a conditional probability distribution, giving probabilities for ${\mathcal N}^2$'s outputs, conditioned on its inputs being consistent with $\beta$.

 \begin{lemma} Let $\beta$ be a finite trace of $\mathcal N$ that is consistent with $\beta_{in}$.
 Then

 \end{lemma}

 \begin{proof} Fix $\beta$, a finite trace of of ${\mathcal N}$ that is consistent with $\beta_{in}$.
 By Lemma~\ref{lem: acyclic-composition-1}, we know that: